Will-Taylor1/Will-Taylor1/README.md

 - 👋 Hi, I’m @Will-Taylor1
 - 👀 I’m interested in music and film
-- 🌱 I’m currently learning software development
+- 🌱 I’m currently learning full-stack web development
 - 💞️ I’m looking to collaborate on web development projects
 - 📫 How to reach me https://www.linkedin.com/in/williamtaylor456/